 Working, doing an internship or becoming self-employed during your studies - there are a number of things to consider with regard to social insurance, taxes, labour law and residence law.
 We have compiled important information for you.

-Your study status (full-time, part-time, leave of absence), the amount of your income from dependent employment and self-employment, the number of hours worked per week during or outside of lecture hours and the duration of your employment play a role in determining the extent to which contributions must be paid to various branches of social insurance.
+Your study status (full-time, part-time, leave of absence), the amount of your income from dependent employment and self-employment, the number of hours worked per week during or outside of lecture periods and the duration of your employment play a role in determining the extent to which contributions must be paid to various branches of social security.
 There is also income tax, which may be deducted from your salary.
 As an employee, you have certain rights and obligations.

 Extensive information on working while studying can be found on the pages of the website of Deutsches Studentenwerk and the DGB-Youth.